The Man From UNCLE

 mercy of the court?"

-"Just walk, don't talk," was Anuinui's stern order.
-"You're the 'Napoleon of
+Anuinui's stern order.
+"You're the 'Napoleon of Crime' and you're

-Crime' and you're as tricky as a magician.
+as tricky as a magician.
 We're not taking any chances."

 Kuryakin slowly moved across the dirt.